ux-at-icfnext/cwig/pages/patterns/alerts.md

 description: "An alert keeps users informed of important and sometimes time-sensitive changes."
 usa-link: https://designsystem.digital.gov/components/alert/
 specification: |
+  - Note that alert content should be text only, but may contain a link.
+  <br /> - For authoring.
+There should be an option to apply to multiple pages or sections.
+  <br /> - <strong>If</strong> the alert is a <strong>site wide</strong> communication, consider using the <a href="/site-alert/">Site Alert</a> instead.
 schema:
   - fieldname: heading
     class-name: usa-alert__heading